Volkov997/pen-card/README.md

 -   150mAh 3mm LiPo, max.
 3uA shutdown current

 The card is constructed from two stacked 1.6mm PCBs, for a full height of 3.2mm, width and height being 86mm x 54mm.
 Components are chosen and placed as to not stick out.

+This project is WIP, and will be ordered through OnBoard once finished.